Protein How Much Do I Need?

 • aging

-I am asking for myself and my clients so references and the equation that you shared would be helpful.”
-Tina D.
+I am asking for myself and my clients, so references and the equation that you shared would be helpful.โ€ Tina D. P.S.
+I greatly appreciate your website’s ability to translate all articles.

-A: This is a great suggestion and a huge topic so to keep the post a reasonable length I’ve pulled together a few studies highlighting how increased protein is beneficial to all our systems.
+A: I am so glad to hear the incorporation of the translator is helpful to you and your clients.
+Your question is a great one, and it is a huge topic.
+To keep the post a reasonable length, Iโ€™ve pulled together a few studies highlighting how increased protein is beneficial to all our systems.

-Video Time Stamps ⏰
+Video Time Stamps โฐ

-0:00 – 02:28 Research Shows We do NOT eat enough for Optimal Health
+0:00 โ€“ 02:28 Research Shows We do NOT eat enough protein for Optimal Health

-02:29- 03:15 Does it really cause Inflammation, Bone loss, Renal stress, Aging, Cardiac Disease, and Cancer debunked.
+02:29- 03:15 DEBUNKED: It causes Inflammation, Bone loss, Renal stress, Aging, Cardiac Disease, and Cancer.

-03:41 – 04:09 Will increasing High-Quality Complete Protein (Meat) Hurt my Bones?
-Increase my Risk of Osteoporosis?
+03:41 โ€“ 04:09 Will increasing High-Quality Complete Protein (Meat) Hurt my Bones?
+Osteoporosis?
 (It actually forestalls bone loss!)

-05:37 – 05:48 Type and Quality of your Meat, Fish, Eggs Matters.
+05:37 โ€“ 05:48 Type and Quality of your Meat, Fish, and Eggs Matters.

 Todays Simple Self Care Tip